miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/07-prompt-design-vertex-ai.md

 5. For **Region**, select `Region`.

 6. Download the sample image. **Right-click** the timetable image and then save it to your desktop.

     ![img3](/assets/images/gcp/gsp1154/3.png)

 7. On the top right of the **Prompt** section, click **Insert media** > **Upload**.
 Upload the timetable image you downloaded.
 The media can be in the form of an image, video, text, or audio file.

     ![img4](/assets/images/gcp/gsp1154/4.png)

 8. The image will be displayed inside of the **Prompt** section.
 Copy the following text and paste it under the image and click on the **Submit** button on the bottom right of the Prompt section.
     ```txt
     Title the image.
     ```
-    {: .terminal .notice--info}

     Or be more specific:
     ```txt
     Title the image in 3 words.
     ```
-    {: .terminal .notice--info}

     Does the title meet your expectations?
 Try to modify the prompt to see if you get different results.

 9. Describe the image.
 Replace the previous prompt with the following and click the **Submit** button.
     ```txt
     Describe the image in detail.
     ```
-    {: .terminal .notice--info}

 10. Tune the parameter.
 In the Configuration section, adjust the temperature by scrolling from left (0) to right (2).
 Resubmit the prompt to observe any changes in the outcome compared to the previous result.